zkamvar/useR-2019/R4EPI/notes.md

 Annick and Amrish got together and wrote the proposal.
 We had an initial meeting in October of 2018 with epis, managers, NGOs and RECON to get a sense of what the landscape was.

+# Creating templates

+Using RMarkdown templates early on was the goal.
+They provided a simple way to combine prose and code directly to a word document (which was what field epis were used to).
+The idea was to create a package to host these templates that initially contained helper functions to create 2x2 tables and other descriptive statistics such as non-naive case fatality ratios and age-sex pyramids.

+# Challenges

+There were several packages available for epi analysis on CRAN, but we wanted to ensure that these packages were at least tested and had a consistent interface.
+Unfortunately, not very many appeared to have tests or were even updated recently.

+Field epidemiologists are varied in their training for statistical tools.
+Most will be familiar with excel, other will be familiar with STATA, and the newer cohorts will have had some training in R.